-The IRS does not limit how much lobbying a 501(c)(4) social welfare organization can engage in, so long as the lobbying activity is in furtherance of the 501(c)(4)'s tax exempt purpose.
-However, keep in mind that a 501(c)(4) organization is not eligible to receive tax deductible donations and cannot engage in partian political activity as its primary purpose.
+The IRS does not limit how much lobbying a 501(c)(4) social welfare organization can conduct, so long as the lobbying activity furthers the organization's tax exempt purpose.
+However, keep in mind that a 501(c)(4) organization is not eligible to receive tax deductible donations and cannot engage in partisan political activity as its primary purpose.